 The wording of the mahr should be specific and detailed about both the amount and the timing and circumstances under which it is to be provided to the wife.

 Mahr does not replace a woman’s claim for spousal or child support or for an equalization of net family property as set out in provincial family law statutes.
 She is entitled to these in addition to whatever her mahr provides for her.
 Further, the mahr does not form part of her family property for the purposes of the equalization of net family property.
+It may, however, have an indirect impact on the amount of spousal support.
+For instance, if the value of the mahr is substantial or affects the wife’s income earning potential, this could be a factor when deciding on the range of spousal support to be paid.

 Recent Ontario cases that address the enforceability of mahr include:

-- Yar v Yar, 2011, in which the court found the Islamic marriage to be invalid because the husband was an atheist, and therefore did not enforce the mahr
+- Yar v Yar, 2011, in which the court found the Islamic marriage to be invalid because the husband was an atheist, and therefore did not enforce the mahr.

 CCMW has also developed considerable resources related to marriage and divorce for use by Muslim women in Canada, all of which are available on the organization’s website.
 Of particular relevance to this topic, I highly recommend the Marriage Contract Toolkit developed by the Canadian Council of Muslim Women.